-A preliminary OCL binding for the Pivot metamodel is provided in the Indigo release by the org.eclipse.ocl.examples.pivot plug-in.
-It is planned to promote this to org.eclipse.ocl.pivot in the Mars release.
+The preliminary OCL binding for the Pivot metamodel has been provided since the Indigo release by the org.eclipse.ocl.examples.pivot plug-in.
+This has been promoted to org.eclipse.ocl.pivot in the Mars release.

 The Pivot metamodel prototypes resolutions of the following problems in the OCL 2.4 specification